topherchris420/ontogenetic-field-weaver/README.md

 ## 🚀 Overview

-Vers3Dynamics represents the next evolution in consciousness-technology integration, providing researchers, analysts, and cognitive scientists with unprecedented tools for exploring the intersection of quantum mechanics, temporal dynamics, and human consciousness.
+Vers3Dynamics represents the next consciousness-technology integration, providing researchers, analysts, and cognitive scientists with unprecedented apps for exploring the intersection of quantum mechanics, temporal dynamics, and human consciousness.

 ### Key Capabilities